uosofkho/aaa/README.md

 ### Enable Traffic Usage

-Please be aware if you upgrade from an old X-UI version or other forks, by default data traffic usage for users may not work! it's recommended to follow below steps for enabeling:
+Please be aware that if you upgrade from an older X-UI version or other forks, data traffic usage for users may not work by default.
+It is recommended to follow the steps below for enabling:

 1. Find this section in config file